Sudeva FC wins bid for direct entry into the I-League - All you need to know | Goal.com

 Sudeva FC are all set to take part in the 2020-21 I-League after winning a bid for direct entry into the competition.

-The decision to induct Sudeva was taken by the All India Football Federation's (AIFF) Bid Evaluation Committee who met via video conferencing on Wednesday.
+The decision to induct Sudeva was taken by the All India Football Federation's (AIFF) Bid Evaluation Committee who met via video conference on Wednesday.

+The committee also granted permission to Hyderabad-based club Sreenidhi FC to take part in the league from 2021-22 season onwards.

 Sudeva's inclusion means the number of participating teams go back to 11 after defending champions Mohun Bagan merged with Indian Super League (ISL) champions ATK to form a new entity ATK Mohun Bagan which will play in the ISL.